Route 30 (film)

 Route 30 is a 2007 independent comedy film written by John Putch, and starring Dana Delany, Curtis Armstrong, David DeLuise, Christine Elise, Kevin Rahm and Robert Romanus.
 Route 30 was released on DVD in the U.S. on Nov.
 17, 2009.

 Plot

 Three interconnecting stories about some rural folks in South Central Pennsylvania.
-First film in the Route 30 Trilogy.
+The first film in the Route 30 Trilogy.
 'Deer Hunters' Wives' tells of the frustrations of Civil War tour guide Mandy (Nathalie Boltt), who obsesses on Jennie Wade, the only civilian killed at the Battle of Gettysburg.
 While her friend June (Christine Elise McCarthy) struggles with an internet porn scheme to make extra money.
 'What I Believe' focuses on a man (Kevin Rahm) who seeks the help of a Christian Scientist (Wil Love) to heal his back pain and explain the Big Foot that chased him down the mountainside.
-'Original Bill' is the story of a writer (David DeLuise) who buys a farmhouse in the country in hopes to find unique inspiration to write his novel.
-He is sidetracked by his Amish neighbor (Dana Delany), who smokes, drinks, swears and watches his TV.
+'Original Bill' is the story of a writer (David DeLuise) who buys a farmhouse in the country hoping to find unique inspiration to write his novel.
+He is sidetracked by his Amish neighbor (Dana Delany), who smokes, drinks, swears, and watches his TV.